-The best abundance estimate available for the western North Atlantic fin whale stock is 2,269 (CV= 0.37).
-This August 2006 estimate is recent and provides an estimate when the largest portion of the population was within the study area.
-However, this estimate must be considered extremely conservative in view of the incomplete coverage of the known habitat of the stock and the uncertainties regarding population structure and whale movements between surveyed and unsurveyed areas.
+The best abundance estimate available for the western North Atlantic fin whale stock is 3,985 (CV=0.24).
+This is the sum of the estimate derived from the August 2006 Gulf of Maine survey and the estimate derived from the July-August 2007 northern Labrador to Scotian Shelf survey.
 The abundance estimates of fin whales include a percentage of the estimate of animals identified as fin/sei whales (the two species being sometimes hard to distinguish).
 The percentage used is the ratio of positively identified fin whales to the total number of positively identified fin whales and positively identified sei whales.